 - Edshelf ESL tools – As always, Edshelf is a great resource for edtech resources.
 This link takes you to all the ESL resources that educators have shared on edshelf.

 - Gale and Britannica resources for ENL.
 There are two pages of resources here.
 On the left side of the page, you’ll see “Resources Available for All Schools” and “Check with your school librarian to see if you can access these or others” Lots of language learning resources.
 (ENL = English as a New Language)

 Some suggestions for learning activities for this lesson.
 As always, do what interests you the most.

 - After exploring the readings and resources, what new ideas might you implement to support ELL?

 - Explore the Gale and Britannica resources for ENL and any other relevant databases available through your school/school library system.
 Which resources could you use in your school?
 How would you use them?

-- Create a page on your library website or OPAC highlighting resources for ELLs.
+- Librarians and ELL teachers: you could create a page on your website highlighting resources for ELLs.

 - Communicating with your principal: Write a one-page summary to your principal about how you are going to enhance your library program with services to ELLs (this could include updating resources, tweaking or creating a makerspace that is friendly to ELLs or other ideas.)

 - Reflect on the readings and resources you explored.